rafeywaleed/URChat/README.md

 ## 🕹️ **Overview**

-**URChat** reimagines the nostalgic charm of NES-era visuals as a **modern, real-time chat app** — minimal, performant, and full of personality.
+**URChat** reimagines the nostalgic charm of NES-era visuals as a **modern, real-time chat app**, minimal, performant, and full of personality.
 It’s a full-stack system built for the web and mobile world, blending **retro design**, **real-time tech**, and **cross-platform accessibility**.

 > 💡 _Fast.
 Fun.
 Functional.
 URChat is lightweight yet loaded with powerful features._